microsoft/LightGBM/docs/GPU-Windows.md

 ---

-## Debugging LightGBM crashes in CLI
+## Debugging LightGBM Crashes in CLI

 Now that you compiled LightGBM, you try it... and you always see a segmentation fault or an undocumented crash with GPU support: